 September 1, 2020: The Creative Work Fund awards a grant to a collaboration between Eugenie, The Paul Dresher Ensemble, and ShadowLight Productions to create a new musical shadow theater work, Heterotopia, that responds to Chinese science fiction writer Cixin Liu’s book, a speculative fable that explores issues of human migration and transformation after the catastrophic destruction of Earth as we know it.
 We are thrilled!

-June 17, 2020: The New England Foundation for the Arts announces that ECTP is a finalist for their National Theater Project, a creation and touring grant in support of The Truer History of the Chan Family.
+June 17, 2020: The New England Foundation for the Arts announces that ECTP is a recipient of a National Theater Project Award, a creation and touring grant in support of The Truer History of the Chan Family.
 We are so honored.

 The Reluctant Vampire

 by Eugenie Chan

 A comedy about interspecies vampire-human teen love, world peace, and interfering parents.
 With song, dance, and fight scenes galore.
 The cast of 30 Ohlone Performing Arts Department students is amaaazing!
 They'll take the show to the Edinburgh International Fringe Festival in August 2020!

 Pock-Mark Su premieres at TheatreFIRST's From the Ground Up, an anthology of culturally-diverse ghost stories re-envisioned to scare modern audiences.
 Su visits the story of what happens to Asian kids who don't finish their rice.
 Excited to join the work of playwrights Britney Frazier, Akaina Ghosh, Lisa Marie Rollins, Cleavon Smith, Arisa White, Dan Wolf, and Steve Yockey